vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

 * `PicoTTS` - To remove the Stock PicoTTS
 * `PrintServiceStock` - To remove the Stock Print Service Recommendation Service _(automatically removed when Google Print Service Recommendation Service is installed)_
 * `SimToolKit` - To remove the Stock SimToolKit
+* `StorageManagerStock` - To remove the Stock Storage Manager _(automatically removed when Google Storage Manager is installed)_
 * `Studio` - To remove the Stock Movie Studio
 * `SykoPath` - To remove SykoPath Layers Manager _(found in certain ROMs)_
 * `TagStock` - To remove the Stock NFC Tags _(automatically removed when Google NFC Tags is installed)_